Seasons and trends come and go.

 I have watched some of the scenes from this movie more than a twenty times and it never fails to entertain me.
 Every moment is filled with either witty remarks or philosophical pearls that will stick to your mind and always have relevance to your own life.

-And on top of all this the sequence of events are perfectly put together.
+And on top of all this: the sequence of events are perfectly combined.

 Opening – London.
 Cardinal Wolsey is writing a letter to Sir Thomas More.
 A messenger boy brings the letter by boat.

 More’s home is lively and the discussion of the King’s marriage is openly discussed around the fireplace.
 More is summoned to Hampton Court by Wolsey to discuss matters of state.

 Catalyst (9:50) – Cardinal Wolsey says to More: “The King wants a son – what are you going to do about it?”